theycallmesef/hubot-zendesk-enhanced/README.md

 # hubot-zendesk

-Queries Zendesk for information about support tickets
+Allows hubot to query and update Zendesk support tickets.

 See [`src/zendesk-enhanced.coffee`](src/zendesk-enhanced.coffee) for full documentation.